phidatahq/phidata/README.md

 **Phidata is a toolkit for building AI Apps.** It provides pre-built templates that you can use to build an AI product.
 Here's how it works:

-- Create your AI App: `phi ws create`
+- Create your AI App using a template: `phi ws create`
 - Run your AI App locally: `phi ws up`
 - Integrate with your product.
 - Deploy your AI App to AWS: `phi ws up prd:aws`